 MVA govt completes 100 days in office; BJP dubs it 'confused'

-Training guns at the ruling Maha Vikas Aghadi (MVA) in Maharashtra as it completes 100 days of formation, the BJP on Friday labeled it a confused and stay government for allegedly halting works its previous dispensation had undertaken.
+Training guns at the ruling Maha Vikas Aghadi (MVA) in Maharashtra as it completed 100 days of formation, the BJP on Friday labeled the Shiv Sena-led government as confused and one which stayed works the previous dispensation had undertaken.
 Leader of the Opposition in the Assembly and BJP legislator Devendra Fadnavis alleged MVA constituents Shiv Sena, the NCP and the Congress do not trust each other and that their government is the one which makes announcements only to retreat later.

 Shiv Sena president Uddhav Thackeray was sworn-in as chief minister on November 28, 2019, along with six ministers.
 The three-party government was formed after the Shiv Sena snapped ties with the BJP and joined hands with the NCP and the Congress, both its ideological opponents.